 For more information or to consult with our IBD team, please call us at 888-717-4463.

-The UCI Health multidisciplinary IBD team includes not only Orange County's most experience gastroenterologists and colorectal surgeons, but also highly trained internists, radiologists, pathologists, nurses and clinical social workers.
+The UCI Health multidisciplinary IBD team includes not only Orange County's most experienced gastroenterologists and colorectal surgeons, but also highly trained internists, radiologists, pathologists, nurses and clinical social workers.

 Team members include: